pratik-anurag/feluda/README.md

 ### GitHub Actions

-To use Feluda with GitHub Actions, create a `.github/workflows/feluda.yml` file with the following content:
+To use Feluda with GitHub Actions, simply use the published action:

 ```yaml
 name: License Check